 By high school, I landed my first gig writing a column for a local newspaper that focused on social justice issues.
 It was called Kirschner’s Korner.
 I continued the tradition in college and began branching out into animal rights after attending the 1990 March for Animals in D.C.

 I focus almost exclusively on animal agriculture because that’s where the most suffering and killing exists in the world.
-I also occasionally dabble in satire that most people wind up believing no matter how outlandish.
+I also occasionally dabble in satire that many readers wind up believing no matter how outlandish.

 Best advice my parents ever gave me: Just because everyone else is doing it doesn’t make it right.
+I never knew how powerful that advice would be until I stopped eating animals.
 Thanks Mom and Dad.